hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

  #### 6
  # Teaching Frustration, not enough pins!

-This is not necessaryily to do with machine learning but whenever students start working on their own robotics projects they always want a few more pins to allow a few more servo motors, LED's, sensors etc for their final project.
+This is not necessarily to do with machine learning but whenever students start working on their own robotics projects they always want a few more pins to allow a few more servo motors, LED's, sensors etc for their final project.

  # My solution 1 (Pins): <br>
- A. use the Arduino Portenta with 28 pins and potentially up to 160 pins<br>
+ A. use the Arduino PortentaH7 with 28 pins and potentially up to 160 pins<br>
  <img src="https://user-images.githubusercontent.com/5605614/189020875-c7431f79-9102-471d-84c2-6b2657078268.png" width="200" /> <img src="portenta320x320-first.gif" width="200" />

-  Note: I am working on a pcb to allow access to all 160 pins witout using the Arduino Breakout Board.
+  Note: I am working on a PCB to allow access to all 160 pins without using the Arduino Breakout Board.

  <img src="https://user-images.githubusercontent.com/5605614/189260205-6059bafb-1f3b-4099-ae65-8ad85cd722f3.png" width="200" />  <img src="https://user-images.githubusercontent.com/5605614/189260212-60662463-21f2-4779-ac27-2879ee6fad51.png" width="200" />